doesthisusername/fission/README.md

 - The `data` folder is hopefully temporary, but I don't know what to replace it with.

 ## License
 Probably MIT.
-Dependency licenses are in `data/license`, I hope I did that correctly.
+Dependency licenses are in `data/license` -- please let me know if those are missing anything.